lhoenig/fbsounds/README.md

 - perl
 - [ffmpeg](https://github.com/FFmpeg/FFmpeg)
 - [youtube-dl](https://github.com/rg3/youtube-dl) **(Python)**

+**fbsounds now comes with the deps/ folder to make installation of dependecies as easy as possible!**

-If you have cpan, run `sudo ./deps.sh` from the reposity.
-This will install all required pods.
+If you have cpan, run `sudo ./deps/deps.sh` from the repository.
+This will install all required dependencies.
 Otherwise, you will have to download and install them manually from [CPAN](https://www.cpan.org).

 ## Usage